Schapelle Corby: Media and public response

-After Corby's conviction, sales of luggage locks increased and people filmed their luggage as a precautionary effort.
+After Corby's conviction, sales of luggage locks increased and some people began filming their luggage as a precautionary effort.

 In early 2009, publicity agent Stephen Moriarty was appointed to represent the Corby family.
-A deal was agreed with New Idea magazine for a series of front cover stories to run throughout the year.
+A deal was agreed with New Idea magazine for a series of front cover stories to be published throughout the year.
 The deal was thought to be worth $100,000.

 Her release from prison on parole was met by a scrum of journalists, photographers and reporters described as a media circus.

 Corby has used her status in media to advocate for causes such as missing child William Tyrell, to the dismay of the child's family.

 In January 2018, Corby released a pop song titled ‘Palm Trees’ with singer-songwriter Nat Zeleny on Instagram.
 It came with a homemade video clip featuring photos of Corby in Queensland after she came back to Australia.
-Some social media followers were enthused, but others were critical.
+Some social media followers were enthusiastic while others were critical.
 News Corp Australia commented "It’s not clear if Corby will be seriously pursuing a career in music.”

 In 2020, it was announced Corby would be participating the Seven Network's reality program SAS Australia.

 In March 2021, it was confirmed that Corby had joined Dancing With The Stars.
 She was partnered with Shae Mountain.
 They were the third couple to be eliminated on 13 April 2021, following a dance-off with Matty J and his partner Ruby Gherbaz.

 Prison life

 Corby's cell block was shared with 85 other women.
 She spent her time assisting others with personal grooming and making jewellery.
-During an interview by The Herald Sun on 12 May 2009, Corby said she had asked permission to run a beauty school inside the jail, and her proposal was apparently being considered by prison authorities, but otherwise it did not proceed.
-Visiting rules were tightened in 2007 after an apparent hoax when a bogus tour operator advertised that tourists could have their photo taken with Corby in exchange for money.
+During an interview by The Herald Sun on 12 May 2009, Corby said she had asked permission to run a beauty school inside the prison, and her proposal was apparently being considered by prison authorities, but it did not proceed.
+Visiting rules were tightened in 2007 after an apparent hoax when a bogus tour operator advertised that tourists could pay to have their photo taken with Corby.